 If you’re like most business owners, when you think of the Americans with Disabilities Act, you think of employee-related buzzwords like “reasonable accommodations,” the “interactive process,” and whether workers can perform the “essential functions” of their jobs.
-It’s a major undertaking to educate management on these few phrases alone, but they actually pertain to only one of the five sections that comprise the ADA (specifically, Title I, which covers employment).
+It’s a major undertaking to educate management on these few phrases alone, but they actually pertain to only one of the five sections that comprise the ADA and ADA requirements (specifically, Title I, which covers employment).

 Your building could easily become the target of one of these cases.
 Prepare proactively and guard against accessibility litigation by understanding the basis of these suits and the common misconceptions that make businesses vulnerable.